 Aaron Javsicas, Senior Editor

 I was especially proud to publish two great new books on women and gender in politics: Navigating Gendered Terrain, by Kelly Dittmar, and Women in Politics in the American City, by Mirya Holman.
 This is an exciting, expanding area for us, and I’m pleased to say we’ll have additional strong projects on offer in coming years.

 As a film buff and critic, I was particularly excited by the publication of The White Savior Film by Matthew Hughey.
 His canny analysis of films such as The Blind Side and Children of Men made me rethink how these films should be viewed.
 I especially appreciated his methodological framework that incorporates critical and consumer perspectives to explore “White Savior” films sociologically.
 This speaks to what interests me most as a critic: Why do people watch what they watch?
 I’ve long thought that folks look to the silver screen as a mirror.
 Hughey deftly shows that mirror is a prism.

-Filed under: american studies, Anthropology, asian american studies, Asian Studies, cultural studies, Education, gender studies, health, Labor Studies, political science, race and ethnicity, sociology, Urban Studies, women's studies | Leave a Comment »
+Filed under: african american studies, american studies, Anthropology, asian american studies, Asian Studies, cultural studies, economics/business, Education, political science, race and ethnicity, sociology, Urban Studies, women's studies | Leave a comment »